ZPump/zPump/docs/development/private-devnet.md

 pm2 start ecosystem.config.cjs   # example, adjust when config is defined
 ```

+### Registering additional mints

+After the reset you can bring new test assets online directly from the faucet UI (or via `POST /api/mints`).
+Each request provisions a fresh origin mint, registers it with `ptf_factory`, initializes the vault/pool/commitment tree, publishes the root to the indexer, and updates `web/app/config/mints.generated.json`.
+Once the flow completes (typically <60s on a local devnet) the new mint shows up automatically in the faucet, convert form, vault dashboard, and wallet drawer—no rebuild required.

 ## 5. Frontend Access

 - Open the Convert page (default `http://localhost:3000/convert`).